jithujoshyjy/jQuire/README.md

 After a great deal of trouble, refactoring and a lot of sleepless nights, I think I've come up with something that I can be proud of!<br/>
 I wouldn't advise it to be used in real applications but you're welcome to experiment with it and provide constructive criticism.

+> **❗Important**
+> The cdn and npm repository haven't been updated after the overhaul of the library.

 ### Installation and Imports

 ```bash